Best LED Headlights: See Clearly at Night With These Top Picks

 Types of LED Headlights

-Auxbeam was founded in 2008 and is based in Fontana, California.
+Auxbeam was founded in 2008 and is based in Fontana, Calif.
 It produces numerous products for drivers, including LED lights, racks, and carriers.
 One popular product is the Auxbeam LED Headlights Extremely Bright F-16 Series 9006 HB4 HB4U LED Headlight Bulbs.

 GENSSI products are designed in the United States, and its LED lighting is used by many BAJA 500/1000 racing teams.
 The lights are tested to withstand high-pressure washing, extreme vibrations, and are made to last as long as 50,000 hours.
 One top product is the GENSSI Elite LED Headlight Bulbs Kit 6000K Super White Conversion.